-The MonkeyFeet is undoubtedly the most efficient way to develop strong hip flexors and if you’re an athlete interested in running faster or jumping higher, you will love using this.
+The MonkeyFeet is definitely one of the more efficient ways to develop strong hip flexors and if you’re an athlete interested in running faster or jumping higher, you will love using this.

 10% Discount Available

-If you do want to grab yourself some MonkeyFeet, make sure you either click the link below or use code “JUMPSTRONGER” to get your 10% discount!
+If you do want to grab yourself some MonkeyFeet, make sure you either click the link below to get your 10% discount!